Kasuga Taisha Shrine 春日大社

 A shrine for every lucky god

 While the main shrine commands the most attention, it is easy to overlook the lesser shrines.
-There are 12 principal shrines, each dedicated to one of the 12 lucky gods of Japan.
-The most notable is Wakamiya Shrine, which hosts the Kasuga Wakamiya On-matsuri Festival every year.
-This event offers a great chance to see traditional Japanese dance.
+Among them are 15 shrines that are part of course known as the Kasuga Wakamiya 15 Shrine Pilgrimage.
+Visitors stop at each to offer a prayer for protection against life's tribulations.
+One of the most notable shrines is Wakamiya Shrine, which hosts the Kasuga Wakamiya On-matsuri Festival every year.
+This event offers a great chance to see traditional Japanese performing arts.

 You should plan to spend a few hours at Kasuga Taisha, especially if you are a keen photographer.
 In particular, the botanical garden, museum and the variety of buildings make for a great tour.
 Combine your visit here with a visit to Nara Park , Mt.
 Wakakusa, Todaiji Temple , and Kofukuji Temple for a full day of activities in Nara.